 Investing Washington’s federal VW funding

 On Nov.
-6, 2018, Washington filed its mitigation plan with the trustee after an extensive public outreach campaign and comment period.
+6, 2018, Washington filed its mitigation plan with the trustee after extensive public outreach and public comment period.
 Now that the plan has been submitted, we can begin requesting funds.
 The mitigation plan was developed by a steering committee with input from:

 - Office of the Attorney General

 - Office of Financial Management